 - a recent passport-style photograph of the person applying

 You can take these documents to your nearest council office where they’ll be copied and returned to you.
 Or you can post then to us with your application form.

 We charge £20 for each badge issued in Aberdeenshire.
-All badges cost the same regardless of how they are issued (automatically, after further assessment, to an organisation or under the mental disorder or cognitive impairment pilot scheme).
+All badges cost the same regardless of how they are issued (automatically, after further assessment, to an organisation or under the mental disorder or cognitive impairment scheme).

 The charge is requested when a badge is approve for issue.
 Don’t send payment with your application.